 But I didn’t give up.
 And I’m not going to, no matter what.

 That’s the thing with dreams.
 They come in all shapes and sizes, but they’re all equally important.
-Don’t discard your dream, don’t be fearful to travel on uncharted roads just because people say it’s impossible.
+We often choose to discard our dreams because we’re fearful to travel on uncharted roads just because others say it’s impossible.